-During this session we see how the Christian Byzantine Empire was defeated by the Seljuks in the Battle of Manzikert in 1071.
+During this session we see how the Christian Byzantine Empire was defeated by the Seljuqs in the Battle of Manzikert in 1071.
 Then the Byzantine emperor Alexios I Komnenos sent a request for help to Pope Urban II.
-The latter organized the first crusade in 1095 and this army of crusaders conquered Jerusalem in 1099.
+This pope then organized the first crusade in 1095 and an army of crusaders conquered Jerusalem in 1099.
 After this they founded the Kingdom of Jerusalem, as well as three other states.
-The empires of the Abbasids, Seljuks and Fatimids reacted somewhat indifferently as they were hardly interested in the conquered area.
+The empires of the Abbasids, Seljuqs and Fatimids reacted somewhat indifferently as they were hardly interested in the conquered area.

 In 1187 the Kurdish leader Saladin captured Jerusalem on the crusaders.
 After this, several crusades were organized, but none of them had a major influence on the Middle East.

 We ask the question who or what the crusaders were actually fighting.
 In any case, they can not have been Muslims.
 Or were they?